Code-Institute-Submissions/artontray-PROJECT1/README.md

   From the beginning, i wanted to have a very flexible middle page.
   In this case , flexible means :
-  - constituted by different boxes with differents design.
+  - constituted by different boxes with different design.
   - easy to change the design just by selecting the right CSS class.

 Box without design with title on left side :